Camp In The Woods And Feel Awesome!

 As well as the wildlife there’s the weather.
 I love the rain in woodland, the sound of it as it cascades through the canopy, the soporific splashes as it hits my tent.
 And a gentle autumn wind is welcome in the wood too as it blusters through the leaves, spiralling them down to the ground.

-Heavy rain was forecast that night, with strong gusts of wind.
+But heavy rain was forecast that night, with strong gusts of wind!

 I ached for ‘silence’, just to hear the sound of nature without the intrusive sound of machines and other insidious human noises.
 I wanted the darkness, without light pollution.